libinruan/PhD_thesis_empricial_part/README.md

 </p>

-## Is a wealth-based taxation the elixir of inequality?
+## If yes, can we answer whether a wealth-based taxation is  the elixir of inequality?

-The answer depends on what measure you are using and what demographic characteristic the representative person you are interested in.
-The characteristics covered in my research include age, capital, occupation, as well as the ability to initiate and sustainably run a business.
+The answer depends on what measure we use, what group of the wealth distribution is of interest, and, from the perspective of a household, which social economical class they are in.
+Besides, the answer is undoubtedly shaped by how extreme the wealth-based tax is introduced into the economy.
+Is it a revenue-neutral tax change?
+Is the tax policy changed to a pure wealth tax system or a tax system with the hybrid of wealth taxes and, say, capital income taxes.

+One scenario I considered in my thesis is a tax scheme that is composed a flat capital income tax and a progressive wealth tax, like what the French economist, Thomas Piketty proposed in his Amazon best seller, "Capital in the Twenty-First Century."

-#### Entrepreneurs benefit from a wealth-based tax policy, while wage earners don't
+#### Entrepreneurs benefit from the wealth-based tax policy, while wage earners don't

 <p float="left">
   <img src="/Graphs/ent_ast_Q2_sys_compare.png" width="230" hspace="10" />